michelecoppola89/SalesTaxesProblem/README.md

 - input2.txt
 - input3.txt

-thar are the files that represent the inputs specified in the problem.
+that are the files that represent the inputs specified in the problem.

 ##Input format
-Each line of the input file represents an item and is of the following format:
+Each line of the input file represents an item and has the following format:

 quantity**\t**name**\t**price**\t**type**\t**is_imported

 where:
-- quantity: the number of purchased istances of the specified item;
+- quantity: the number of purchased instances of the specified item;
 - name: the name of purchased item;
 - price: price (without taxes) of the item;
 - type: type of item (**book**, **medical product**, **food**, **other**);